-We made no recommendations.
-The Acting Veterans Integrated Service Network and Facility Directors agreed with the results of this Community Based Outpatient Clinic and other outpatient clinic review.
-(See Appendixes C and D, pages 16-17, for the full text of the Directors' comments.)
+The Veterans Integrated Service Network and Interim Facility Directors agreed with the Community Based Outpatient Clinic and other outpatient clinic review findings and recommendations and provided acceptable improvement plans.
+(See Appendixes C and D, pages 17-19, for the full text of the Directors' comments.)
+We will follow up on the planned actions for the open recommendations until they are completed.